Kurram District: History

 In recent years the Kurram Valley has once again assumed a strategic position and has been the site of intense Taliban activities.
 The armed forces of Pakistan extended their major offensive against Al-Qaeda and Taliban elements in FATA dubbed Operation Rah-e-Nijat to Kurram in December 2009.

 Archeological findings

 Ahmad Hasan Dani has recorded several findings in the North Waziristan area.

 The nearest Kharoshti finds are the Kurram Casket inscription of the year 20, recovered from the Kurram Valley.

 Demographics

 Population

 As of the 2023 census, Kurram district has 94,548 households and a population of 785,434.
 The district has a sex ratio of 107.51 males to 100 females and a literacy rate of 35.22%: 49.39% for males and 20.65% for females.
 275,458 (35.07% of the surveyed population) are under 10 years of age.
 45,471 (5.79%) live in urban areas.

+Religion

-2,642 (0.34%) people in the district were from religious minorities, mainly Christians.
+Majority of people are mainly Sunni Muslims and nearly half the population of nearly 800,000 are Shia Muslims. remaining 2,642 (0.34%) people in the district are from religious minorities, mainly Christians.

+Language

 Pashto was the predominant language, spoken by 99.19% of the population.
-Nearly half the population of nearly 800,000 are Shiite Muslims.
+As per 2023 estimates by Tablue Public in Kurram District Shina is spoken by 0.50%, Hindko is spoken by 0.30% and Urdu is spoken by 0.36% of the population.